kevinstu/Portfolio-2021/_data/blog/2021-02-01-mas-financial.md

 ---
 ##### Company

-MAS is a Municipal Advisory firm helping that helps cities with public finance.
+MAS is a Municipal Advisory firm that helps cities with their public finances.

 ##### Project